Lemventory/stockpile/Docs/SecurityStrategies.md

 ## Security Audit Guidelines

-Before deploying Cheeblr to a public network, conduct a security audit covering:
+Before deploying stockpile to a public network, conduct a security audit covering:

 1. **Authentication Implementation**
    - Verify the cryptographic implementation is correct